-To prevent sloppy users from messing around with some crucial files in the macOS and causing unexpected consequences, Apple hides certain directories from users by default to guard their safety.
-However, if there are times when you do need to access the files and how to see the hidden files on Mac becomes a tricky question.
-This post introduces two simple ways, one using Finder, and the other using Terminal, to grant you access to the files that Apple hides.
+To prevent sloppy users from messing around with crucial files in the macOS and causing unexpected consequences, Apple hides some directories from users by default to guard their safety.
+However, if there are times when you do need to access the files, how to see the hidden files on Mac becomes a tricky question.
+This post tells two simple ways, one using Finder, and the other using Terminal, to give you access to the files that Apple hides.

 How to Access Hidden Files on Mac via Finder

-The easiest and quickest way to show hidden files on Mac is using Finder.
+The easiest and quickest way to show hidden files on Mac is by using Finder.
 Here’s how.

 - Open Finder and locate the folder Macintosh HD under Locations.